Emily Ratajkowski Goes Nude In Racy Photo In Protest Of Alabama Abortion Ban

 — Kamala Harris (@KamalaHarris) May 14, 2019

 Alabama isn’t the only state looking to impose restrictions on abortions.
-Georgia, Kentucky, Mississippi, and Ohio all signed bills earlier this year that banned abortion with the detection of an embryonic heartbeat.
+Georgia, Kentucky, Mississippi, and Ohio all signed bills earlier this year that banned abortion where the detection of an embryonic heartbeat was present.
 Additionally, there are 28 states considering legislation that would ban abortions, writes the BBC.